krishchai007/maverik-capstone/README.md

  The project provided valuable insights into leadership, effective communication of technical findings to non-technical audiences, and the intricacies of time series forecasting.

  Feel free to explore the project and its findings in the repository.
 Your feedback and suggestions are welcomed!

+Note: Please download the html files to view the code, visualizations and models